gogodong/gogodong/README.md

 - 👋 Hi, I’m @gogodong.
-- 👀 I’m interested in LLM and Zelda！
+- 👀 I’m interested in LLM and Game Theory！
-- 🌱 I’m currently learning Deep Learning.
+- 🌱 I’m currently learning Data Minimization.
 - 💞️ I’m looking to collaborate on NOTIHING.
 - 📫 How to reach me?
 I do not know.